7Ankit77/Data/README.md

 # Data Analyst
 -Hey there!
 I’m a Data Analyst based in the Metropolitan New York area.
-Below you can find some of my work and my case study which includes everything I've worked on so far and gets updated as I do more projects.
-My About Me section contains my GitHub where all my work lies along with, my resume.
+Below you can find some of my work and the link to my case study file which includes everything I've worked on so far and gets updated as I do more projects.
+The the bottom left, you can head on over to my GitHub and check out the files for my projects.
+My About Me section contains more information about me and my career transition along with my Contact section which shows how you can reach me!
 #### Technical Skills: Python, SQL, AWS, Snowflake, MATLAB

 ## Education